visual-layer/fastdup/README.md

         </a>
     </td>
     <td colspan="4" valign="top">
-        <b>🛰️ Satellite Image Analysis:</b> Learn how to load 16-bit grayscale satellite image with oriented bounding boxes (OBB), find issues with the images and check the quality of annotations.
+        <b>🛰️ Satellite Image Analysis</b><br>Learn how to load 16-bit grayscale satellite image with oriented bounding boxes (OBB), find issues with the images and check the quality of annotations.
     </td>
   </tr>
   <tr>